T-Engel/betaC/README.md

 sample size.
 Beta\_C of 50% is calculated at a sample size of 40 individuals (dashed vertical line).

+For this example we chose the 50% arbitrarily.
 We can also examine the entire scaling relationship of the nonrandom component in beta-diversity.
 To do that we calculate beta\_Sn for every N and the corresponding coverages at the gamma scale.
 This can be done using `beta_C_curve`.

 ``` r
 BCI_curve<-beta_C_curve(BCI)